 Currywurst is to Germany what hotdogs are to America.
 It is absolutely delicious junkfood!
 It is pork sausage

-cut into slices and topepd with ketchup and hot curry powder.
+cut into slices and topped with ketchup and hot curry powder.

 Currywurst was invented after WWII and it is no accident that it happened in Berlin.
 It

-mirrors the postwar cosmopolitan realignment of the German culture: American ketchup, British
+mirrors the postwar forced, but nevertheless cosmopolitan, realignment of the German culture: American ketchup, British

 and served with French fries.